 1. Introduction

-In the realm of atmospheric science, wind pattern forecasting holds a pivotal role in understanding and predicting weather phenomena.
+In the realm of atmospheric science, wind-pattern forecasting holds a pivotal role in understanding and predicting weather phenomena.
 This introductory section discusses the fundamental principles governing wind behavior, challenges in accurate wind prediction, the importance of accurate weather predictions, and their impact on competitive sailing.
 In doing so, it highlights the significance of wind forecasts for sailors' strategic and tactical decisions.
 To enhance wind predictions, the research employs machine-learning (ML) techniques, particularly convolutional neural networks (CNNs) and multilayer perceptron (MLP).
-These models are trained using data from the Weather Research and Forecasting (WRF) atmospheric model and real data from the Israeli Meteorological Service (IMS), to improve wind velocity and direction predictions on Lake Kinneret.
+These models are trained using data from the Weather Research and Forecasting (WRF) atmospheric model and real data from the Israeli Meteorological Service (IMS) to improve wind velocity and direction predictions on Lake Kinneret.
 The research aims to provide improved wind forecasts for competitive sailing, where accurate weather information can give sailors a competitive advantage.

 1.1.
 Wind Characteristics

-The atmosphere is characterized by many quantities.
-Temperature and relative humidity particularly control the atmospheric pressure gradient to a large extent (McGauley, Zhang, and Bond 2004).
+The atmosphere is characterized by many variables.
+Temperature and relative humidity particularly control the atmospheric pressure gradient to a large extent [53].
 According to Pascal's Law, air flows from higher to lower pressures to equilibrate, which results in air movement (i.e., wind).
 The parameters controlling wind are affected by many factors, the major ones being latitude-dependent radiation and geographic differences in heat fluxes.
-When flowing from high to low pressure, air is diverted by the Earth’s rotation and forming cyclonic weather systems, where air movement is parallel to the pressure isobars form.
-This global process is attributed to the Coriolis effect (McDonald 1952).
+When flowing from high to low pressure, air is diverted by the Earth’s rotation and forms cyclonic weather systems, where air movement is parallel to the pressure isobars form.
+This global process is attributed to the Coriolis effect [52].

-Unlike synoptic system-based winds, which are generated by global processes and sprawl over a big scale (1,000 km or more), local wind patterns are highly dependent on land topography (Jiménez and Dudhia 2012; Ruel, Pin, and Cooper 1998).
+Unlike synoptic system-based winds, which are generated by global processes and sprawl over a large scale (1,000 km or more), local wind patterns are highly dependent on land topography [35, 71].
 Varied topography over a certain area can result in wind enhancement, deceleration, and changes in direction and strength within space and time.
-For instance, the wind shadow effect causes a reduction of wind velocity and increased fluctuations in the velocity airflow, usually due to land obstructions such as topography, flora, and urbanization (Spirn and Whiston 1986).
-On the contrary, narrow valleys or building avenues can result in forced air movements, a phenomenon known as the wind funnel effect, that results in an increase in wind velocity (Ricciardelli and Polimeno 2006).
+For instance, the wind shadow effect causes a reduction in wind velocity and increased fluctuations in the velocity airflow, usually due to land obstructions such as topography, flora, and urbanization ([76].
+On the contrary, narrow valleys or building avenues can result in forced air movements, a phenomenon known as the wind funnel effect that results in an increase in wind velocity [70].

 In addition, mountainous topography is related to downslope wind, which results in air forced down the slope.
 The air is compressed by the increasing air pressure toward the lower altitude and therefore is accelerated.
-Downslope wind is usually caused by warmer and drier conditions, due to the wind's enhancement (Durran 2003).
-Another common and important phenomenon is the sea breeze, a local scale effect that occurs along coastlines.
-The sea breeze is caused by temperature differences between the body of water and its adjacent land.
-During the day, the water, characterized by higher specific heat, is cooler than the land, which results in a landward wind breeze due to the local pressure gradient and air (Miller 2003).
+Downslope wind is usually caused by warmer and drier conditions due to the wind's enhancement [21].
+Another common and important phenomenon is the sea breeze, a local-scale effect that occurs along coastlines.
+The sea breeze is caused by temperature differences between a body of water and its adjacent land.
+During the day, the water, characterized by higher specific heat, is cooler than the land, which results in a landward wind breeze due to the local pressure gradient and air [56].

 1.2.
 Wind Forecasting

-Currently, weather predictions, are mostly conducted by numerical analysis using physical simulation models.
-The major global models used are the GFS (Global Forecast System) and ECMWF (European Centre for Medium-Range Weather Forecasting).
-While local simulations are conducted using other models such as WRF (a regional model which is used in this research) and ICON (Icosahedral Nonhydrostatic).
-Numerical Weather Prediction (NWP) relies on the physical conservation laws, specifically the ideal gas law.
-It calculates the future state of weather systems by computing spatial and temporal derivatives of the weather system (Pu and Kalnay 2019).
+Currently, weather predictions are mostly conducted by numerical analysis using physical simulation models.
+The major global models used are the GFS (Global Forecast System) and ECMWF (European Centre for Medium-Range Weather Forecasting), whereas local simulations are conducted using other models such as WRF (a regional model that is used in this research) and ICON (Icosahedral Nonhydrostatic).
+Numerical Weather Prediction (NWP) relies on physical conservation laws, specifically the ideal gas law.
+It calculates the future state of weather systems by computing spatial and temporal derivatives of the weather system [66].